 PREREQUISITES: MATH 266 and ENGR 322, concurrent enrollment in ENGR 313 and ENGR 361L

-This laboratory course introduces engineering science students to analytical techniques such as mass spectrometry and titration, relevant to environmental engineering practice.
+This laboratory course introduces students to analytical techniques such as mass spectrometry and titration, relevant to environmental engineering practice.
 This course emphasizes the design of field sampling campaigns of water and soil environments and the statistical data analysis of experimentally estimated water and soil parameters.

 PREREQUISITES: ENGR 322, concurrent enrollment in ENGR 361.